-The Story of the Too D Salesperson and the I Customer:
+The Story of the Too High "D" Salesperson and the "I" Customer:

 When he got back on the line, I started to tell him a little bit about how I wanted the wedding to look, so I could get a feel for if they were the place for us.
-We were looking to have one of the most important days of our lives at this place, so I wanted to know if they were our style.
-He just says “uhhuh” in a rushed tone as I’m starting to talk, and then interrupts me to ask how many people we are having.
+We were looking to have one of the most important days of our lives at this place, so I wanted to know if they fit our style.
+He just said, “uh huh” in a rushed tone as I’m starting to talk, and then interrupted me to ask how many people we were planning on having.

-He then spits a bunch of numbers at me, rapid fire.
-“It’ll be $5000 if you want to have 25 guests stay at the hotel, $2000 more if it is more than that, but you seem like a nice girl, so I’ll just charge you $1500.
+He then spat a bunch of numbers at me, rapid fire.
+“It’ll be $5,000 if you want to have 25 guests stay at the hotel, $2,000 more if there will be more than that, but you seem like a nice girl, so I’ll just charge you $1,500.
 What is your email address?
 I’ll send you a contract.”
 Strike three.

-Why was this strike three?
-He is telling me he will cut me a deal because I seem like a nice person, which I usually am, but he would have no way of knowing this since he hasn’t let me talk for even a second.
+Why was that strike three?
+He told me he would cut me a deal because I "seemed like a nice person," which I usually am, but he would have no way of knowing this since he hadn't let me talk for even a second.
 Phony.
-Also, I never agreed to anything, why is he trying to get me to sign a contract already?
-Needless to say, I didn’t book this venue.”
+Also, I never agreed to anything, so why was he trying to get me to sign a contract already?
+Needless to say, I didn’t book this venue.

 What went wrong?

-Lots of things went wrong in this story.
+Plenty of things went wrong in this story.
 The first thing a salesperson should do when they are speaking to a client is try to figure out who they are.
 What brought them to you?
 What do they want, and why?
 How can you communicate with them effectively?
-The DISC personality system serves as a shorthand for this process.
-(By the way, we have an entire course on how to do this.)
+The DISC personality system serves as a shorthand for this process (By the way, we have an entire course on how to do this).

 Using your knowledge of personality styles to identify the client/customer gives you the key to speaking their language.

-This customer has an I style personality- she wanted to have a relationship with this salesperson.
+The customer in the story above has an "I" style personality.
+She wanted to have a relationship with this salesperson.
 She wanted to tell him about their wedding, and then have the venue’s representative promise her that they could make it happen.
-As an I, she probably wanted to ask a few questions, nothing too specific, and get a feel for if this place was a good fit.
-This salesperson was the opposite of what she was looking for.
-His totally transparent, condescending, and pushy approach was completely impersonal and insincere.
-She has a people oriented personality, so she will not appreciate that.
+As an "I," she probably wanted to ask a few questions, nothing too specific, and get a feel for whether the venue would be a good fit.
+The salesperson was the opposite of what she was looking for.
+His totally non-transparent, condescending, and pushy approach was completely impersonal and insincere.
+She has a people-oriented personality, so she did not appreciate that.

-The customer was put on hold immediately (which is always bad etiquette) and then forced to hear the salesperson yelling at a co-worker.
+The customer was put on hold immediately, which is always bad etiquette if not necessary, and then forced to hear the salesperson yelling at a co-worker.

-The I style personality is people oriented, and a peacemaker.
-Forcing them to listen to a conflict that they cannot fix is going to stress them out, which is not conducive to spending money.
-It is more likely to get them to want to hang up the phone.
+The "I" style personality is people-oriented and a peacemaker.
+Forcing her to listen to a conflict she cannot fix stressed her out, which is not conducive to spending money.
+It is more likely to get her to hang up the phone.

-If he had given her a chance, she would have basically told him how to sell to her: Tell her the story of how this venue meshes with her vision, and let her know that he and his team will be there to support her.
-Send her links to pictures so she can get a feel for the place, and envision the moment for herself.
-Tell her his team will take care of everything so she can focus on making this event unique.
+If he had given her a chance, she would have basically told him how to sell to her.
+He should have told her the story of how that venue meshed with her vision, and let her know that he and his team would be there to support her.
+He could send her links to pictures or invite her out for an on-site visit or tour so she could get a feel for the place, and envision the moment for herself.
+He could have told her his team would take care of everything so she could focus on making her event unique.

-This salesperson was so concerned with making a sale that they lost track of what sales is really about- relationships.
+The salesperson was so concerned with making a sale that he lost track of what sales is really about -- relationships.

-Talking down to a customer by telling them directly that they “don’t know what (they) need” is just rude.
-But if this D style salesperson had been talking to a D style client, this might have been acceptable.
-The D style client might be reassured by hearing someone confidently proclaiming that this purchase was the best decision they could make.
-That’s what the D wants to know.
-But the I doesn’t care if the salesperson thinks it’s the best, they want to feel like it is right for them.
+Talking down to a customer by telling her directly that she “doesn't know what (she) needs” is just rude.
+But if this "D" style salesperson had been talking to a "D" style client, this might have been acceptable.
+The "D" style client might be reassured by hearing someone confidently proclaiming that this purchase was the best decision he could make.
+That’s what the "D" wants to know.
+But the "I" doesn’t care if the salesperson thinks it’s the best, she wanted to feel like it was right for her.

-When the salesperson started throwing out a bunch of numbers, they risked losing the I style customer.
-Even if this salesperson hadn’t lost her up until now, they would have then.
-The I wants a second to process these numbers, and isn’t looking to collect and analyze numbers.
-They are looking for something that feels right, and that can’t be found by crunching digits.
-Sure, she wants this information eventually.
-But he shouldn’t have started with it.
+When the salesperson started throwing out a bunch of numbers, he risked losing the "I" style customer.
+Even if this salesperson hadn’t lost her up until now, he would have then.
+The "I" wanted a second to process the numbers, and wasn’t looking to collect and analyze them.
+She was looking for something that felt right, and that couldn’t be found by crunching digits.
+Sure, she would have wanted this information eventually, but he shouldn’t have started with it.

-This salesperson didn’t make this sale.
-But they could have if they knew more about personality styles, and matched their sales style to the style of their customer.
+This salesperson didn’t make this sale, but he could have if he knew more about personality styles and matched his sales style to the style of his customer.